List of Doom ports: ZDaemon

 ZDaemon is an online multiplayer source port for Doom.
 It is a fork of another source port, Client/Server Doom or csDoom, the first stable source port to allow playing on the Internet by using client/server network code (from QuakeWorld).
 With ZDaemon, players create an account and can then easily connect to multiplayer servers with the included server browser (ZDaemon Launcher).
 The ZDaemon Launcher also features access to the ZDaemon IRC channel through their own client called "ZRC" (ZDaemon Relay Chat).
 To cut down on impersonation and spoofing, version 1.09 introduced in-game nick authentication, which allows players to use aliases (such as for clan tags), but only when they actually own the nick.
 ZDaemon also collects statistics from servers that have it enabled, as well as experience points, allowing players to level up as they play, though leveling up does not provide any in-game benefits.

 UZDoom

-UZDoom is a fork of GZDoom, first released on 14 October, 2025.
-The creation of the fork was sparked by a controversy regarding the GZDoom creator, Christoph Oelckers, who allegedly introduced AI-generated code by ChatGPT to the repository.
+UZDoom is a fork of GZDoom, first released on November 28, 2025.
+The creation of the fork was sparked by a controversy regarding the GZDoom creator, Christoph Oelckers, who introduced faulty AI-generated code by ChatGPT to the repository.
 This was argued to be a violation of GZDoom's GPLv3 license, as the status of copyright in regards to AI code is unclear.
 In response to criticism, Oelckers invited people to fork the repository, leading to several developers cutting ties with the creator and beginning work on UZDoom.